-There is an apocryphal story that Warren Buffet once asked someone to list his top 25 goals in order.
-Buffet then told him that he should avoid items 6 through 25 at all costs.
+There is an apocryphal story that Warren Buffett once asked someone to list his top 25 goals in order.
+Buffett then told him that he should avoid items 6 through 25 at all costs.
 The idea is that worthy but low-priority goals distract from high-priority goals.

 Paul Graham wrote something similar about fake work.
 Blatantly non-productive activity doesn’t dissipate your productive energy as unimportant work does.

 I have a not-to-do list, though it’s not as rigorous as the “avoid at all costs” list that Buffett is said to have recommended.
 These are not hard constraints, but more like what optimization theory calls soft constraints, more like stiff springs than brick walls.